 Second, at the interview, you will be asked to evaluate to what extent you really want to study at BSL.
 This may surprise you !
 It is not simply the school that decides if it will accept you, but you must also decide if you accept the school.
 This means that you must first explore what BSL does.
 BSL is not just a school to get a degree.
 BSL is a place where you can enrich your learning experience.
 So, prepare for the interview by checking on-line about everything you can find about the school.
 In order to study at BSL, you will be expected to make a commitment to working hard, and studying and behaving like a professional.

-The minimum IB score is 32.
-If an applicant has not achieved the required minimum, but can show that she/he has other qualities, such as hard-working, strong interests in sustainable business and management, then admission may be granted with performance conditions.
-This means that the candidate will have to make extra efforts in the first school terms at BSL in order to show that you are serious about working hard.
+The recommended minimum at BSL is 32 however, if an applicant has not achieved the required minimum, and can show that she/he has other qualities, such as hard-working, strong interests in entrepreneurship and sustainable business and management, then admission may be granted with performance conditions.
+This means that the candidate will have to make extra efforts in the first school terms at BSL in order to demonstrate a commitment to working hard.

 Yes, students who have not completed the Swiss Maturity diploma, but who have either started or completed an apprenticeship (Swiss Professional Maturity in commerce also called “Berufsmatura” or “Maturité professionnelle”) can apply for the Bachelor at BSL.
 At least three years of work experience will compensate for the lack of a Maturity diploma, but the more years of work experience you have, the lower the performance conditions for your studies at BSL will be.

 As part of the selection process, successful applicants are interviewed to assess their level of English and their chances of success in the particular program.
 As a guide, you will need a level of English as follows: